kgdunn/pid-book/univariate-review/univariate-review.rst

 .. _univariate-check-for-normality-qqplot:

-Checking for normality: using a qq-plot
+Checking for normality: using a q-q plot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index:: qq-plot
+.. index:: q-q plot

 .. index::
 	single: normal distribution; check if